What is Design Thinking?

 Technology changes, resources change – our constraints should never overrule our design imagination.

 We must take a step forward into the abyss and be ok with not yet knowing most, or better yet, any of the answers.
 Because this is what causes us to ask questions.
 Questions of those who experience the very problem we are trying to solve.
 It may be users, customers, students, or patients.
 However, it may also be honeybees, animals, and drought affected plants.
-The latter of which are all historically terrible at answering questions.
+The latter of which are all terrible at answering questions.
 This is why we have many other methods of observation available, and all of them matter.

 Design Thinking is looking at a problem from how a service, product, tool, or process is designed in order to improve all, or a portion of it, or to completely redesign a solution to suit the problem.

 While reading this, you may have pictured a digital system or app and many will say Design Thinking is for human-centered design.
-We implore and invite you to think of a larger set.
+We invite you to think of a larger set.
 We can use Design

-Thinking to solve for natural solutions that may benefit an ecological system with little to do with humans directly – for now.
+Thinking to solve for natural solutions that may benefit an ecological system with little to do with humans directly–for now.
 We can also consider biomimicry part of design thinking, in using nature as an inspiration for the design of efficient functions.

 Design thinking isn’t for designers, it’s for everyone.